FelixOnline/v2/content/articles/2013-6-13-deportation-woes.md

 subtitle: >
   The Government’s treatment of overseas nationals is reprehensible, and is threatening a large number of students at Imperial
 date: "2013-06-13 22:35:27 +0100"

 # Attributes from Felix Online V1
 id: "3679"
 old_path: /comment/3679/deportation-woes
 aliases:
  - /comment/3679/deportation-woes
+imported: true
+comments:
+ - This is sounding a bit left wing labour for my liking

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true